guhilling/smart-release-plugin/README.md

 ### Releasing the project

-To run the release, use `mvn smart-release-plugin:release`.
+To run the release, use `mvn smart-release:release`.
 This will execute the following steps:

 * The usual sanity checks:
   * Local Repository clean?